5G-MAG/Getting-Started/pages/5g-media-streaming/tutorials/testing-AF.md

 nav_order: 2
 ---

-# Application Function
+# Testing the 5GMS Application Function

-## Features of the 5GMS AF
-For a list of supported features please visit the [Features 5GMS AF](./application-function/features-af.html) page.

 ## Installation of the 5GMS AF as a Local User